michael-barchy/auvio-dl/README.md

 * Goto to Google Chrome extensions management
 * Click "Load unpacked extension" and point to the folder where you extracted the ZIP file
 * Change extension id in auviodl.json, line 6 (if necessary)
-* Start auvio-dl.command one to install Native Messaging Host
+* Start auvio-dl.command once to install Native Messaging Host

 ## Usage